It takes just minutes to bring spring indoors a few weeks early.

 Mock orange

 What time of year you choose to force branches depends on the type of branch.
 As a rule, I like to force branches 2 to 4 weeks or so before they’d normally bloom.
-That means in late February I can force very early bloomers such as forsythia and pussy willow and in March I can force nearly everything else.
+Look for buds just starting to form on the shrub.
+In late February I can force very early bloomers such as forsythia and pussy willow and in March I can force cherry, plum, apple, and redbud.

 In April, you can force later bloomers, like lilac, azaleas, rhododendrons, and spirea, but frankly, by that time, I already have so many garden flowers I’m just not interested!